-Development proposals within or that would affect an important public local view should take account of the view concerned and developments which would have a significant adverse impact on the landscape or character of the view concerned will not be supported.
+Development proposals within or which would affect an important public local view should respond positively to the view concerned.
+Developments proposals which would have a significant adverse impact on the landscape or character of an identified important view will not be supported.